AhkyeongChoe/ahkyeongchoe.github.io/_posts/2025-05-30-Data-Driven-Process-Optimization.md

 After identifying the food waste issue, I brought this concern to management while approached my colleagues to discuss why this issue needed immediate attention and how we could collaboratively address it.
 The initial suggestion was to use a daily memo where breakfast staff would leave expected guest numbers and amount of food that they need to prepared.
 Using existing systems sounds good enough.
 However, I saw this as problematic for three reasons:

 1. It would cause redundant work since night staff already had access to guest reservation information.
-2. Even if breakfast staff left notes, we ourselves had no standardized guidelines to determine appropriate preparation quantities — so what numbers would we actually provide?
+2. Even if breakfast staff left notes, we ourselves had no standardized guidelines to determine appropriate preparation quantities.
+So what numbers would we actually provide?
 3. I was concerned that forgetting to leave these memos could create a blame culture between shifts, potentially damaging our collaborative working relationship.

 **Problem Analysis**